 Community Advocacy (Community Leads Organisation Acts) Our communities propose an action that requires a response from an organisation.
 Community uses advocacy to encourage an organisation to act.
 Community Act & Contribute (Community Leads Community Acts) • Our communities lead the conversation and are responsible for the action • Engagement is used to build understanding and commitment to act.
 Shared Leadership and Action Shared responsibility to lead and take action Collaborative approach to decision-making and shared accountability on outcomes.
-Organisation Implementation (Organisation Leads Organisation Acts) Organisation leads and seeks input or provides information.
-Engagement is used to inform and gain some input to shape an issue Final decision and delivery sits with the organisation.
+Organisation Implementation (Organisation Leads Organisation Acts) • Organisation leads and seeks input or provides information.
 Behaviour Change (Organisation Leads Community Acts) An organisation leads the conversation with our communities, with individuals taking responsibility for their actions.